flogothetis/Machine-Learning-Algorithms/K-Nearest Neighbor/ReadMe.md

 Being a lazy learning algorithm implies that there is little to no training phase.
 Therefore, we can immediately classify new data points as they present themselves.

 KNN.py contains a class, where KNN is implemented from skratch.
-Futhermore, we give a parallel version of the algorithm for class wines into three categories according to their features.
+Futhermore, we give a parallel version of the algorithm in order to classify wines dataset into three categories according to their features.